jessseo1246/Forecasting_TTC_Streetcar_Delays/README.md

 3. Baseline modelling
 4. Advanced modelling
 5. Saving cleaned dataset and machine learning models
+6. Creating interactive web app for users to predict delays

 ### 🔍 Project Structure
 **Data**: Datasets used for analysis/modeling and links to references.